mvysny/beverage-buddy-vok/README.md

 This is a [Vaadin-on-Kotlin](http://vaadinonkotlin.eu) example application, used to demonstrate features of the Vaadin Flow Java framework.
 A full-stack app: uses the H2 database instead of a dummy service.
+Requires Java 17+.

 The Starter demonstrates the core Vaadin Flow concepts:
 * [Building UIs in Kotlin](https://github.com/mvysny/karibu-dsl) with components